ghostdevv/dashargs/readme.md

 # FAQ
 - ## Quote Escaping
     In arguments it's possible to escape quotes, for example `-a "b \" c"`.
 Due to JavaScript seeing the `\"` as escaped, dashargs doesn't see the `\` just `"` therefore you must escape the `\`, for example `-a "b \\" c"`

+- ## Custom Prefixes
+    Custom prefixes are possible with dashargs, on all methods, just pass in a prefix option with your desired prefix, however, you must be careful when doing this as certain prefixes such as `"` will not work correctly and create unexpected behaviors, therefore they are not recommened.

 - ## Examples
     You are able to view examples in the examples directory of the project which can be found [here](https://github.com/ghoststools/dashargs/tree/master/examples)